-First, it's important to realize that, whether yours is the only offer to have come along or one of several, a seller doesn't have to accept any particular offer—even if the offer is for the full asking price.
+First, it's important to realize that, whether yours is the only home purchase offer to have come along or one of several, a seller doesn't have to accept any particular offer—even if it's for the full asking price.
 Many homebuyers assume that if they get their offer in before anyone else's, or theirs has the highest dollar figure on it, the house is theirs for the buying.
 But that's not so.
 It doesn't matter if your offer is the first or the highest—the seller simply has no obligation to accept it.

 Now, on with the post-offer timeline.